GLOBAL MARKETS-World shares rebound after worst week in two years

 By Herbert Lash

-NEW YORK, Feb 12 (Reuters) - World shares rallied on Monday in a broad advance that brushed aside fresh rises in global bond yields the fear of rising inflation drove up as investors shifted asset allocations and tried to put last week’s worst rout in two years past them.
+NEW YORK, Feb 12 (Reuters) - World shares rallied on Monday in a broad advance that brushed off fresh rises in global bond yields that have been driven by inflation fears as investors shifted asset allocations after the worst week in global markets in the past two years.

-The yield on U.S. five-year Treasury Inflation Protected Securities, bonds known as TIPS that are designed to protect against inflation, rose to its highest level since 2009.
-Concerns about rising consumer prices and a bigger U.S. budget deficit sparked a sell-off in fixed income markets.
+The yield on U.S. five-year Treasury Inflation Protected Securities, bonds known as TIPS that are designed to protect against inflation, rose to its highest level since 2009 as concerns about rising consumer prices and a bigger U.S. budget deficit sparked a selloff in fixed income markets.

-The dollar fell against the euro after its best week against the single currency in nearly 15 months.
-A return of risk appetite hurt the U.S. currency and helped higher-yielding emerging market currencies as well as commodity-linked currencies such as the Australian and Canadian dollars.
+The dollar fell against the euro following its best week against the single currency in nearly 15 months.
+A return of risk appetite hurt the U.S. currency and helped higher-yielding emerging market currencies as well as commodity-linked currencies like the Australian and Canadian dollars.

-Volatility picked up, with the major indexes on Wall Street climbing more than 1 percent shortly after the open, pared about half that advance and then gained further.
-The Dow rose more than 2 percent with the Nasdaq just below that mark.
+Volatility picked up, with the major indexes on Wall Street climbing more than 1 percent shortly after the open, paring about half the advance to once again rise more than 1 percent.

-MSCI’s all-country world index of stock performance in 47 countries rose 1.36 percent, led by Apple Inc and Amazon.com.
-Apple rose 4.3 percent and Amazon 3.6 percent.
+MSCI’s all-country world index of stock performance in 47 countries rose 0.95 percent, led by Apple Inc and Amazon.com.

-The pan-European FTSEurofirst 300 index of leading regional shares closed up 1.22 percent while MSCI’s gauge of emerging market stocks rose 1.03 percent.
+The pan-European FTSEurofirst 300 index rose 1.33 percent while MSCI’s gauge of emerging market stocks rose 0.92 percent.

-The market is likely to remain choppy over the next couple of weeks as a tug-of-war from short-term negative price momentum meets long-term fundamentals, said Jeff Schulze, investment strategist at ClearBridge Investments in New York.

-The new tax regime President Donald Trump signed in December and increased federal spending will add stimulus to the U.S. economy, he said.

 A major shift in outlook is taking place that involves the reallocation across different areas and sectors of the market, said Peter Kenny, senior market strategist at Global Markets Advisory Group, in New York.